Yates v. United States: Opinion

 The Supreme Court of the United States ruled 6–1 to overturn the convictions.
 It construed the Smith Act narrowly, stating that the term "organize" meant to form an organization, not to take action on behalf of an organization.
 The Court drew a distinction between actual advocacy to action and mere belief.
-The Court ruled that the Smith Act did not prohibit "advocacy of forcible overthrow of the government as an abstract doctrine."
-The Court recognized that "advocacy to action" circumstances would be "few and far between."
+The Court ruled that the Smith Act did not prohibit "advocacy of the forcible overthrow of the government as an abstract doctrine".
+The Court recognized that "advocacy to action" circumstances would be "few and far between".

 Writing for the majority, Justice John Marshall Harlan introduced the notion of balancing society's right of self-preservation against the right to free speech.
 He wrote:

 In a concurring opinion Justice Hugo Black wrote:

 With respect to evidence required to convict in the absence of an appropriate standard, Black wrote:

 Yates did not rule the Smith Act unconstitutional, but limited its application to such a degree that it became nearly unenforceable.
 The Yates decision outraged some conservative members of Congress, who introduced legislation to limit judicial review of certain sentences related to sedition and treason, which did not pass.